 Each story will be associated with a specific place on Tiree, with an historical record (written document, drawing, photograph) or with features in the landscape such as stones or structures.
 The stories will come from a range of historial periods, may include myths as well as ‘true’ stories, and will be told in both Gaelic and English.

 Local artists and groups will be invited to create an artistic response to the stories, with each creative response standing on its own as a piece of work, and also becoming part of the final public performance.

 Alongside the creative response to the stories, we will promote the historic environment of Tiree and the archival record which informs the island’s history.
 We will deliver handling sessions and workshops which will be freely available for the community, with specific sessions for young people and ‘memory sesssions’.
 Teachers will receive INSET training in delivering drama sessions.
 We will create and display exhibition panels featuring the stories, the places and the historical evidence, a trail leaflet, and an illustrated booklet featuring the writing created during the project.

 Written in the Landscape

-The Heritage Lottery, NMCT, Tiree Windfall Trust, An Iodhlann, Clan Campbell Education Foundation funded Written in the Landscape, an exciting new 3-year project to catalogue, conserve and promote all of the publicly available family and estate archives in Argyll.
-Working with Argyll and Bute Council Archives Service, The Argyll Papers archivist has developed a partnership project which will also create professional support and networking opportunities for all of the local heritage centres in Argyll.
+The Heritage Lottery, NMCT, Tiree Windfall Trust, An Iodhlann, Clan Campbell Education Foundation funded Written in the Landscape project to catalogue, conserve and promote all of the publicly available family and estate archives in Argyll has recently been completed.
+Working with Argyll and Bute Council, now liveArgyll, Archives Service, the project delivered professional support and networking opportunities for local heritage centres in Argyll.
 The evaluation of this project can be accessed here.